vbianchi/simple_agents/README.md

 5. Enter your query.
 If the agent needs web info, it will silently launch a headless browser via Playwright to fetch and render the page.
 6. The agent provides its final answer.
 7. Type `'quit'` to exit.
+8. To deactivate the virtual environment when finished: `deactivate`

 **Example Interaction:**